SuperOfficeDocs/superoffice-docs/docs/customer-center/tutorials/call-script-in-cs-with-ajax.md

 [!code-html[HTML](includes/call-script-in-cs.html?range=43-51)]

 This is the jQuery part, which executes when there's been a change in the groups drop-down.
-Here it will use the URL we set earlier, and insert the group id we got from the drop-down and send to our script.
+Here it will use the URL we set earlier, and insert the group ID we got from the drop-down and send to our script.
 If you want more attributes to send, just insert them like this `M$name=Ola`:

 ```html
 xmlhttp.send("groupId=" + $('#groups').val() + "&name=Ola");